BlockFutureTech/kortho-docs/intro.md

 ## Introduction to the KTO Open Platform
 Kortho open platform is based on the existing technical resources, traffic resources and ecological resources of Kortho Chain public Chain, enabling the comprehensive open unified platform of infrastructure in the blockchain industry.
-Developers can make use of the technical infrastructure provided by Kortho Chain to build all kinds of dApp applications conveniently, efficiently and quickly, so as to jointly develop and expand the application ecology of Kortho Chain.
+Developers can make use of the technical infrastructure provided by Kortho Chain to build all kinds of DApp applications conveniently, efficiently and quickly, so as to jointly develop and expand the application ecology of Kortho Chain.

 ## Introduction to KorTho Chain
 Kortho ecological chain is a decentralized and efficient energy saving public chain, on the basis of supporting high-performance trading, to achieve the compatibility of smart contracts, ecology has been around DEFI, DEFI + consumption, DEFI + games and other tracks derived dozens of DAPP applications.
 Kortho's native digital asset is KTO.